dailymotion/oplog/README.md

 * `type`: The object type (i.e.: `video`, `user`, `playlist`, …)
 * `id`: The object id of the impacted object as string.

+See `examples/` directory for some implementation example in different languages.

 ## Server Sent Event API

 The [SSE](http://dev.w3.org/html5/eventsource/) API runs on the same port as UDP API but using TCP.
 It means that agents have both input and output roles so it is easy to scale the service by putting an agent on every nodes of the source API cluster and expose their HTTP port via the same load balancer as the API while each nodes can send their updates to the UDP port on their localhost.